Home - Destinations - iPhone/Android - Partners - Forum - Photos - Deals - What's New

 Alternatively, it is possible to rappel the SW face with two ropes.
 Beware of getting your ropes stuck.
 Rappelling Magnus Veritas seems to result in the fewest rope snags.

-The link below is for Google Earth approach maps and some topos for End Pinnacle:
+The link below is for some topos for End Pinnacle:

 From the campground in the East Stronghold, head north on the road approx .2 miles to a trail next to a large boulder in the road.
 Follow this trail west for approx .5 miles and gaining 1000 feet in elevation.
 At this point the path passes through a notch and levels off.
 After another 100 yards the trail forks, turn southwest and head toward the Rockfellow domes (which will be very obvious at this point.)
 After .2 miles, the trail heads up a short hill and deposits you at the North side of End Pinnacle.

 Mountain Project's determination of some of the classic, most popular, highest rated routes for End Pinnacle:

 Endgame 5.10a 6a 18 VI+ E1 5a Trad, 5 pitches, 600'

 Poetry in Motion 5.10- 6a 18 VI+ E1 5a R Trad, 3 pitches, 485'

 Days of Future Passed 5.10b 6a+ 19 VII- E2 5b PG13 Trad, 4 pitches, 400'

 Cap'm Pissgums 5.10+ 6b+ 21 VII+ E3 5b Trad, 6 pitches, 400'

 Welcome to the Machine 5.10c/d 6b+ 21 VII+ E3 5b Trad, Sport, 5 pitches, 400'